kuzzleio/sdk-csharp/doc/1/controllers/collection/update-specifications/index.md

 ## Return

-A JObject representing the specifications
+A JObject representing the specifications.

 ## Usage